proc10n/simplified_attitude_and_orbit_simulator/README.md

 ## Notes

-This WIP, and mostly personal/academic.
+This is WIP, and mostly personal/academic.
 Parameters are mostly placeholder values.